Appleseed/leaves.api/Leaves_API_Version2/README.md

-## Leaves API Version 1
+## Leaves API Version 2
 **Instructions:**
-Download the folder Leaves_API_Version1, open terminal, change directory to the folder, unzip the node_modules.zip file, run "node index.js"
+Download the folder Leaves_API_Version2, open terminal, change directory to the folder, run npm install, run "node index.js", open localhost, and test.
-**Output:**
+**Purpose:**
-All metadata for each endpoint will be outputted as shown in output.txt in the Java Console.
-To access the Java Console, run the program in terminal.
+Exposes a higher level API which takes a URL and a callback URL as an input.
+It spawns the component processes to gather data .  and then once complete it POSTs the data to the call back URL.